Matthew Tarduno

 For Whom the Bridge Tolls: Congestion, Air Pollution, and Second-Best Road Pricing

-Student prize finalist, 11th European Meeting of the Urban Economics Association. [link]
+Student prize finalist, 11th European Meeting of the Urban Economics Association. [abstract]

 Real-world congestion zones are imperfect because they charge heterogeneous road users uniform prices, and invite externality spillovers in space and time.
 I show that given these imperfections, calculating optimal prices requires (i) individual-level externalities, (ii) individual elasticities, and (iii) cross-price elasticities between priced and unpriced trips.
-Using tolling microdata from California, I estimate a model of driving demand that yields these parameters.
-I then estimate optimal prices for proposed zones in three U.S. cities.
-I find that leakage pushes second-best prices below trip-level externalities, and that optimal peak pricing recovers just 30-40% of the welfare gains of a first-best policy.
+Using bridge toll microdata and a natural experiment where peak-hour pricing was imposed on one of the San Francisco Bay Area’s 4 trans-bay bridges, I estimate a discrete choice model of driving demand that yields these parameters.
+I then use this model to estimate optimal prices for proposed congestion zones in three U.S. cities.
+I find that leakage pushes second-best prices below triple-level externalities, and that optimal peak pricing recovers just 10-41% of the welfare gains of a first-best policy.

 Should Cities Tax Uber and Lyft?